submariner-io/submariner-website/src/content/quickstart/openshiftgn/_index.md

 > https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-account.html

-### Create and deploy cluster A
+### Create cluster A

-In this step you will deploy cluster A, with the default IP CIDRs
+This step will create a cluster named "cluster-a" with the default IP CIDRs.

 | Pod CIDR     | Service CIDR |
 |--------------|--------------|